nesscoder/TimeCycle-data/README.md

 ```

-Once downloaded, run 'master\_generateSyntheticData.R' found in the directory `TimeCycle-data/Scripts/SyntheticGenerationScripts/` to generate the synthetic data files.
+Once downloaded, run `master\_generateSyntheticData.R` found in the directory `TimeCycle-data/Scripts/SyntheticGenerationScripts/` to generate the synthetic data files.

 ------------------------------------------------------------------------